estk/solarwinter/contents/articles/6-17-12/index.md

 ---

 Today we assembled the major components of Sunseeker Duo out on the ramp for the first time.
 There is a lot of work left to do, but it is encouraging to see the ship start to look like an airplane!
 Compared to the original Sunseekers, the Duo is a giant.
-The switchblade function of the wings reduce its /Users/estk/Downloads/SolarFlightSunseekerDuo.mdfootprint to a managable size for hangar storage.
+The switchblade function of the wings reduce its footprint to a managable size for hangar storage.

 <div class="photoset">